thor-harsh/Project--Hadoop-22/README.md

 **What is Spark SQL**?<br></br>
 Spark SQL lets you query structured data inside Spark programs, using either SQL or a familiar DataFrame API.
 Usable in Java, Scala, Python and R.
 DataFrames and SQL provide a common way to access a variety of data sources, including Hive, Avro, Parquet, ORC, JSON, and JDBC.
 You can even join data across these sources.
-Spark SQL supports the HiveQL syntax as well as Hive SerDes and UDFs, allowing you to access existing Hive warehouses.
+Spark SQL supports the HiveQL syntax as well as Hive SerDes and UDFs, allowing you to access existing Hive warehouses.<br></br>

+Spark SQL includes a cost-based optimizer, columnar storage and code generation to make queries fast.
+At the same time, it scales to thousands of nodes and multi hour queries using the Spark engine, which provides full mid-query fault tolerance.
+Don't worry about using a different engine for historical data.

 **Important Note: Go through the book Text before jumping to the code.**